 Italicize the title and subtitle.

-Add a period after the subtitle followed by a space.
+Add a period after the subtitle.

 Here are common errors to watch for when you cite a report in APA format, and how to fix them: